Ongun1905/DBL-HTI-Group-33-/README.md

 ### Installing the required packages
 1. Open up a console and navigate to the root of this repository
-2. Install the required packages for the webapp using `pip install -r requirements.txt`
+2. Install the required packages for the web app using `pip install -r requirements.txt`

-## Starting the webapp on a local server
+## Starting the web app on a local server
 1. Open up a console and navigate to the root of this repository
 2. Enter `python DBL_Project/dbl/manage.py runserver`